This post may contain affiliate links. See my disclosure policy.

 - Optional - Shredded vegan cheese: My parents always used to add cheese on top of our shepherd's pie.
 It adds another element of deliciousness!
 There are lots of great dairy-free options on the market these days: VioLife, Follow Your Heart, Daiya, and more.
 Use your favorite or just leave it off.
 I usually like it without the cheese.

-Step 3: Heat oil in a pan on medium heat.
+Step 2: Heat oil in a pan on medium heat.
 Add vegan beef to the pan along with garlic powder, onion powder, black pepper, and salt.
 Sauté until browned.
+Mix in the flour.

 - Sweet Potato Shepherd's Pie: See this recipe using sweet potatoes and lentils for a different variation!